Edmonton Oilers Quarter-Season Grades: Defense

 Larsson would be up near where Klefbom is if he were more offensive a player, but he’s steady on that first pair, he’s playing a ton of minutes and he’s rebounded nicely from a tough 2017-18 campaign in which he didn’t play as well but also missed a ton of time due to personal family issues.

 For someone like Klefbom, who is supposed to be more offensive in nature, Larsson is a good fit as more of a stay-at-home type, but he’s also got to watch the number of penalties he takes.
-He’s taken more than any other d-man and it doesn’t help when the Oiler can’t kill off the minutes he’s sitting in the sin bin.
+He’s taken more than any other d-man and it doesn’t help when the Oilers can’t kill off the minutes he’s sitting in the sin bin.

 Darnell Nurse, C+